1 million transactions per second with Bitcoin’s Lightning Network

 - create a multi-signature wallet.
 It’s like a wallet with two locks and each participant has his own key to access the wallet.

 - then every participant or just one side puts on an account any amount of bitcoin – 1 or 0.005

-And finally, the most amazing feature of lightning is that you will not need to exchange different cryptocurrencies in order to pay off with each other alone.
-The network will allow atomic swaps, which allows you to pay in different currencies to each other, converting automatically without intermediaries.
+And finally, the most amazing feature of lightning is that you will not need to exchange different cryptocurrencies in order to pay off each other alone.
+The network will allow atomic swaps, which allow you to pay in different currencies to each other, converting automatically without intermediaries.

 Who are these gods?

-Three companies are working trying to implement using the different languages: Blockstream, Lightning Labs and ACINQ.
+Three companies are working on trying to implement using the different languages: Blockstream, Lightning Labs, and ACINQ.
 Finally, it is important to mention that the recent tests have proven that these three major implementations are fully interoperable, which means they can seamlessly work with one another.